-Another mistake is not getting at least 3 quotes from different solar installers to compare not just cost, but warranties, equipment and customer testimonials and reviews.
-Also, consider that the panels will be in your roof for more than 2 decades, and make sure your current shingles or tiles won’t need to be replaced just a few years into owning solar panels.
+Another mistake is not getting at least three quotes from different solar installers to compare not just cost, but warranties, equipment and customer testimonials and reviews.
+Also, consider that the panels will be in your roof for more than two decades, and make sure your current shingles or tiles won’t need to be replaced just a few years into owning solar panels.
 It’s possible but not cheap to remove panels for a roofing job, so it’s smart to plan ahead so you have no regrets later on.

 Electric bill calculator

 Daily usage (hours):

 Total cost per year:

 To determine the average energy cost, we calculated the average monthly spend on the following items by residential customers for each state: